 Recipe testing notes

-As written, the recipe is vegetarian and vegan friendly (you can use a dairy free parmesan like this one to garnish!), but we’ve also made it with pork or chicken sausage, and ground beef or turkey would be delicious add-ins, too!
+As written, the recipe is vegetarian and vegan friendly (you can use a dairy free parmesan like this one to garnish!), but we’ve also made it with pork or chicken sausage.
+Ground beef or turkey would be delicious, too!

 The key to making a deeply flavorful soup is starting with the right base of ingredients.

 Onions, garlic, carrots, and celery are natural choices, but for this recipe, I’ve also added some thinly sliced leeks.
-When sautéed with olive oil, they nearly melt into a paste as they caramelize, adding tons of sweet and aromatic flavor.
+When sautéed until tender with olive oil they nearly melt into a soft, aromatic paste as they caramelize, which adds tons of flavor.

-I suggest not skimping on the initial sauté time, as those extra few minutes really allow flavors to develop as the veggies cook and caramelize.
+Another essential key: Don’t skimp on the initial sauté time, as those extra few minutes really allow flavor to develop as the veggies cook and caramelize.

-Tomato paste, dried oregano, and a little poultry seasoning enrich the flavors even further, and fire roasted tomatoes also add some welcome interest to the soup.
+Tomato paste, dried oregano, a little poultry seasoning, and fire roasted tomatoes enrich the soup even further.

-It’s made gluten free by using this gluten free elbow macaroni pasta.
-It can also be omitted if you prefer not to use any pasta at all, or you can choose another short pasta shape!
+The soup is made gluten free by using this gluten free elbow macaroni pasta.
+It can be omitted if you prefer not to use any pasta at all, or you can choose another short pasta shape that you like.
+Don’t add the pasta to the soup until you’re ready to eat it.
+Especially when using GF pasta, which will readily soak up the broth and get overly soft – compromising the integrity of the texture of the noodles.

 Onion, carrot, celery, leek, and garlic

 These vegetables and aromatics provide a solid flavor base for the soup.
-Don’t skimp on the sauté time, or you’ll miss out on some deep flavors!
+Don’t shorten the sauté time or you’ll miss out on some amazing flavor!

 Zucchini

-Added to the soup after the other vegetables have had a chance to soften and caramelize, zucchini is a classic veggie in minestrone soup.
-It will soften as the soup simmers.
+Zucchini is a classic veggie in minestrone soup!
+It is added to the soup after the other vegetables have had a chance to soften and caramelize.
+It will soften to perfect tenderness as the soup simmers away.

 Tomato paste

-I like to cook the tomato paste with the vegetables before adding broth to concentrate the flavor.
-This step caramelizes the naturally occurring sugar in tomatoes for another layer of crave worthy flavor.
+Cook the tomato paste with the vegetables before adding broth to concentrate the flavor.
+This step caramelizes the naturally occurring sugar in tomatoes and dissolves any of the “canned tomato” flavor.

 Dried oregano, poultry seasoning, chili flakes, and black pepper